 Theirs is the path of the Dark Side: quicker, easier, more seductive.
 But not better.

 At the heart of it, they focus exclusively on information and drastically undervalue presentation.
 Therein lay the trap.

 In any field, everyone has access to the same information.
 We can all teach the same things.
 What differs is how we teach them.
 Our perspective is what makes us distinct; the differentiator is not information, but presentation.

-So if you find yourself struggling with writer’s block, take heart: it means you’re on the right track.
+I’ve elsewhere outlined strategies to overcome writer’s block, so read them.
+Meantime, if you find yourself struggling, take heart: it means you’re on the right track.

 Remember, there is nobility in the struggle, and only through great struggle does greatness emerge.